franciscop/transladb/README.md

 - MySQL

-- A database with a table named "translations" containing, at least, these columns: "keyword" (varchar(200)), "last" (timestamp), "en" (bigtext).
+- A database with a table named "translations" containing, at least, these columns: "id" (varchar(200)), "timestamp" (timestamp), "en" (bigtext).

 Install: